-- Prime pump before connecting the outlet to supply line (G). - Before priming the pump, the reservoir must be filled to the full level with lubricant (see Fill Reservoir instructions, page 6).
+- Prime the pump before connecting the outlet to supply line (G). - Before priming the pump, the reservoir must be filled with lubricant (see Fill Reservoir instructions, page 6).

-Run the pump until grease (gr), free of air, comes out of the pump outlet (E).
-See Operation, page 9.
+Run the pump until oil (oI), free of air, comes out of the pump outlet (E).
+See Operation, page 10.